6 min to read

 Result

-This kind of network works better for identifying the identity of the person instead of detecting whether it is a face or not.
-Since this networks on extracting features and based on them give the output, therefore, it can be trained to give the identity of a person in form of binary or hexadecimal value.
+This type of neural network is particularly effective for identifying the identity of a person, rather than just detecting the presence of a face.
+Since the network focuses on extracting and analyzing facial features, it can be trained to output the identity of a person in binary or hexadecimal format.